Disease prevention – Everyday biosecurity for horse owners

 If you suspect exotic disease or a new or unusual or unknown disease:

 Phone the Exotic Disease Hotline number 1800 675 888

-An Equine Exotic Disease manual for horse owners is available on the web at AgriFutures Australia Publications (you may download or purchase a hardcopy).
+Equine Exotic Disease manual for horse owners is available for download on the web at AgriFutures Australia Publications.

-Most importantly for equine event organisers, the document gives outlines for contingency plans that can be put in place in case an emergency disease is suspected.
+For equine event organisers, Horse Venue Biosecurity Workbook available at the Farm Biosecurity website assists managers of horse venues (showgrounds, riding and pony club venues, agistment properties and horse events) to establish biosecurity measures and gives outlines for contingency plans that can be put in place in case an emergency disease is suspected.

 This useful overview of the Hendra virus is available from the Biosecurity Queensland website.